pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

 For example, consider a retail company that wants to analyze their sales data.
 They could create a cube with dimensions such as time, location, and product category, and measures such as sales revenue and units sold.
 The cube would allow them to easily query and analyze the sales data by different dimensions, such as sales by location and product category, or sales over time.

-## The Kimball Data Warehouse Architecture

-The [Kimball Data Warehouse Architecture](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/), also known as the Dimensional Data Warehouse Architecture, is a popular approach to building data warehouses that was pioneered by Ralph Kimball in the 1990s.

-It is based on the principles of dimensional modeling and is designed to support the efficient retrieval and analysis of large volumes of data.

-The Kimball Data Warehouse Architecture is characterized by the following features:

-1. Dimensional modeling: This involves organizing data into dimensions and facts, where dimensions are descriptive attributes of the data, such as time, geography, and product, and facts are the numeric measurements that are being analyzed, such as sales, revenue, and profit.

-2. Star schema: This is a type of dimensional modeling that uses a central fact table surrounded by dimension tables, where each dimension table is linked to the fact table through a foreign key relationship.

-3. Data integration: This involves the process of extracting data from multiple source systems, transforming it to conform to a common data model, and loading it into the data warehouse.

-4. Data aggregation: This involves the process of summarizing data at different levels of granularity, such as by day, week, or month, to support different types of analysis.

-5. Business intelligence tools: These are tools used to analyze and report on the data in the data warehouse, such as OLAP (Online Analytical Processing) tools, reporting tools, and dashboards.

-The Kimball Data Warehouse Architecture is designed to support the efficient retrieval and analysis of large volumes of data, and to enable business users to easily explore and analyze the data using a variety of tools and techniques.
-It has become a widely adopted approach to building data warehouses and is used in a variety of industries and domains.

 ## Data Products